localstack/localstack.github.io/content/solutions/ecosystem/index.md

 ---
-title: "Cloud Emulation"
+title: "Ecosystem"
-description: "Cloud Emulation"
+description: "The power of the cloud ecosystem, all in your local development platform with LocalStack."
-lead: "LocalStack cloud emulation covers a huge range of AWS features."
+lead: "LocalStack offers its own ecosystem."
 date: 2022-02-20T18:56:25+02:00
 lastmod: 2022-02-20T18:56:25+02:00
 draft: false